Horn of Africa: China announces new envoy as US one departs | DW | 06.01.2022

 China has a naval base in Djibouti and has made loans to the Ethiopian government.
 China also has significant investments in the oil sector in South Sudan.

-Six agreements were signed while Yang was in Kenya, including one trade agreement that will see avocados from Kenya in China.
+Six agreements were signed while Yang was in Kenya, including one trade agreement that will see avocados from Kenya shipped to China.
 Kenya will also receive 10 million COVID-19 vaccine doses from China.

 Traditionally, China has focused more on business and trade in Africa over politics and diplomacy.

-Feltman will step down from his role after nine months "in the coming days" the US State Department said.
+Feltman will step down from his role "in the coming days" after nine months on the job, the US State Department has said.
 US Secretary of State Antony Blinken said Feltman would continue to serve in an advisory role.

 The State Department said it was "aware" of reports of the Chinese envoy.
 It reiterated that the Horn of Africa's challenges "demand sustained focus by the United States.''